 The Mercury trailed for only 18 seconds of the game, at 7-6 in the first quarter, before scoring the next 10 points.
 Phoenix led by 14 at the end of the period were up 52-32 at halftime.

 The Sparks pulled to 61-50 after consecutive Mercury turnovers and Lindsey Harding’s free throw to end the third quarter.
 Los Angeles cut it to 70-67 on Armintie Herrington’s layup with 46 seconds to go.

 But the Mercury had built up enough of a lead to prevent a full comeback, despite the Sparks’ late rally.

 “You’re up by 20, there’s no use drilling our starters into the ground,” Brondello said.
 “We won in the end.”

 The Mercury open the WNBA playoffs on Friday at home against either the Sparks or Stars.
 Los Angeles lost all five games to Phoenix in the regular season.
 A loss by San Antonio on Sunday will give the Sparks the No. 3 seed and a first-round matchup with defending champion Minnesota, which won three of four against Los Angeles.

-"The bottom line is, everybody's beatable," Sparks coach Penny Toler said. "(The Mercury) do put their shoes on like everyone else, right?"
+“The bottom line is, everybody’s beatable,” Sparks coach Penny Toler said. “(The Lynx) do put their shoes on like everyone else, right?”